 Wreck this Journal - Grace got this for her birthday last year, at her request.
 She LOVED it.
 She did most of the pages and had a great time doing them.
 You really wreck the journal, putting pages in the freezer, ripping out pages and mailing them back to yourself, burying them in the dirt, etc. It's fun and interesting for kids.
 Grace's journal eventually broke in half, and she had to keep it in a gallon-sized zippered bag, and that made it all the better for her.
 She has since gotten herself a second one with her own money, and she's working on destroying it, too.
 She eventually repaired her first Wreck This Journal with duct tape, and she has asked for Keri Smith's other books for Christmas this year.

 Hugglepod (for smaller bodies) or hammock chair (for larger bodies) - You may be thinking that this gift is a bit young for your tween, but hold on a minute.
 It's a single person hanging seat.
 That means that no little sibling can climb in and bug her while she's reading or drawing or listening to music, unlike when she's lying in her bed or sitting on the couch.
-This was Grace's #2 requested gift in 2018, right after her Kindle.
+This was my older daughter's #2 requested gift last year, right after her Kindle.
 She's almost five feet tall, so I went with the hammock chair for her even though the Hugglepod was on her Christmas list.
-She has used it every single day since we hung it in her bedroom.
-This was an amazing purchase.

 Cat makeup bag - This bag is so cute that it could easily be used for a brand new makeup collection, a set of colored pencils or markers, or even the my first period kit that was recommended in The Whole Story.
 Hey, maybe she needs more than one of these!
 While you're preparing a make up bag gift, you should consider some 7th Heaven peel off face masks.
 We tried the silver and the blue ones, and they were pretty good.
 The silver was much harder to peel off than the blue one.